MIT Science Fiction Society: Library

 The over 60,000 volumes constitute the "world's largest open-shelf collection of science fiction"; although the Eaton collection of the University of California, Riverside is larger, that collection is not on open shelves.
 According to MITSFS, the library once included "over 90% of all science fiction ever published in English", although a profusion of self-publishing now may have outdistanced it.
 The library is freely available for browsing by the public, as well as for borrowing by members.
 Membership is open to anyone who pays the modest dues and agrees to abide by the rules.

 The library is financially supported by membership dues, and by MIT's Association of Student Activities funding board.
 The catalog of the library may be searched online through the PinkDex.
 Some of the library's contents include full runs of Astounding Science Fiction and other American science fiction magazines, and full or nearly full runs of the major American fantasy magazines.
 It has first editions of The Lord of the Rings, editions in French and German of The Hobbit, all of the paperback versions of the series, CDs of the series, copies of all of Tolkien's related works, and so on.
 In fantasy, it has all of the Harry Potter books, with some also in German and Russian.

 The collection is physically located in MIT's Julius Adams Stratton Student Center at 84 Massachusetts Avenue, Cambridge, Massachusetts.
 In 2017, the library was usually open 7 days a week, though Monday hours were curtailed or occasionally dropped, and summer hours were reduced.
 In 2020 through 2022, COVID-19 pandemic restrictions on public access to campus caused major cutbacks of hours.

+In February 2023, a burst pipe in the Student Center caused flooding in the Library (dubbed the “Aquapocalypse” in MITSFS terms), causing the loss of over 1000 books.
+As a consequence, all the remaining dead tree materials (books, magazines, fanzines, and Society records) were to be packed up and sent for professional freeze-drying preservation and storage while the building was repaired and renovated (in particular, for the abatement of damaged asbestos tiles).
+Renovation work had already been scheduled to start in the building around January 2023, with the entire building to be emptied and renovated over the summer of 2023; the building was still scheduled to open for the fall semester.

+The Librarians-in-Exile continued to meet online.
+As of November 2024, the MITSFS Library collection has been moved back into the building, but regular opening hours are yet to be announced.